cloudblog004/fantasticfoodies/content/en/posts/2332-easiest-way-to-make-favorite-chicken-stir-fry.md

 1. In a pan; add
 1. Mix all together for about 10 minutes; add
-1. Add spinach; carrots &amp; brocolli and cover for 5 minutes.
+1. Add spinach; carrots & brocolli and cover for 5 minutes.
 Mix it and serve.
-Never over Cook your vegetables; a little crunch is great&#34;
+Never over Cook your vegetables; a little crunch is great*
 1. Ready to serve and ENJOY!